Amarjit-ph/codeDepot-Web/docs/React2.md

 title: State & Life Cycle
 sidebar_label: State & Life Cycle
 ---
+ The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 State Re Render UI When the Data is change

 ## 1. React State